First Blair ministry

 The first Blair ministry lasted from May 1997 to June 2001.
-Following eighteen years in opposition, Labour ousted the Conservatives at the May 1997 election with a 179-seat majority.
-The Prime Minister, Tony Blair, who turned 44 years old days after leading Labour to victory, was the youngest prime minister of the twentieth century.
+Following eighteen years in opposition, Labour ousted the Conservatives at the May 1997 election with a 179-seat majority, thus ending the Conservatives' long period in office under the various ministries of Margaret Thatcher and John Major.
+The Prime Minister, Tony Blair, who turned 44 years old days after leading Labour to victory, was the youngest prime minister of the twentieth century and the first Labour Prime Minister since James Callaghan.